Jaimal Rathore

 Jaimal Rathore (1507–1568) was the Rathore Rajput (Mertiya) ruler of Merta.
-He was cousin of the Hindu saint Mirabai and Great grandson of Rao Jodha Rathore and Grandson of Rao Duda Rathore (Founder of Mertiya clan of Rathore's & Established Merta).
+He was cousin of the Hindu saint Mirabai, great-grandson of Rao Jodha Rathore and grandson of Rao Duda Rathore (founder of the Mertiya clan of Rathores who established Merta).
 He became the ruler of Merta after the death of his father, Rao Veeram Dev.
 His father was perceived as the strongest king of the east in his time.
 The Amar Kavya records that Udai Singh II granted Badnor along with 210 villages to Rao Jaimal.
 In 1553, Jaimal resisted falling under the chakri (service relationship) of Maldeo of Marwar.

 The Siege of Chittorgarh

 In 1567, when Akbar encamped outside Chittorgarh, in hopes of conquering the fortress, the ruler of Mewar, Udai Singh II, fled to the Aravali hills alongside his family, and left the fortress in charge of 8,000 soldiers and 1,000 musketeers, who were in command of Jaimal and Patta.
 Jaimal died in Chittorgarh on 22 February 1568 by a musket shot fired by Akbar himself.
 This turned the tide of battle in the Siege of Chittorgarh and the Rajputs' morale decreased.
-Jaimal's name is commonly mentioned with his partner leader of chittor, Patta.
+Jaimal's name is commonly mentioned with his partner leader of Chittor, Patta.
 These two were given the command of the army when Udai Singh, along with the royal family, had to leave the fort and go to the hills.
-Their attempts to repulse the Mughal Emperor himself was such that Akbar himself ordered the construction of their statues outside his fort in Agra to honour their courage.
+Their attempts to repulse the Mughal Emperor himself were such that Akbar himself ordered the construction of their statues outside his fort in Agra to honour their courage.

 "At this time H.M.(Akbar) perceived that a person clothed in a cuirass known as the hazār mīkhī (thousand nails) which is a mark of chieftainship among them, came to the breach and superintended the proceedings.
 It was not known who he was.
 H.M. took his gun Sangrām, which is one of the special guns, and aimed it at him.....
 And in fact on the morning when the breeze of victory and dominion arose, it was ascertained that the Shāhinshāh's musket had reached Jaimal, the governor of the fort, and had at once destroyed both him and the fort."